kamillacsegzi/24HMerge/Program.md

 ##	24HMerge

-'The basic concept is extremely simple: an open space of collaborative work and exchange of ideas.'
+'The basic concept that is extremely simple: an open space of collaborative work and exchange of ideas.'
 Mark Wigley

 ## Scenario